Nagercoil Town railway station

-Nagercoil Town railway station (NJT) is an "HG-1" railway station located on the Kanyakumari district in Tamil Nadu.
-Nagercoil Town railway station comes under the Thiruvananthapuram Railway division of Southern Railways.
+Nagercoil Town railway station (station code: NJT) is an NSG–5 category Indian railway station in Thiruvananthapuram railway division of Southern Railway zone.
+It is a railway station located on the Kanyakumari district in Tamil Nadu, India.
 It is on the Thiruvananthapuram–Nagercoil–Kanyakumari railway line between the Aaloor railway station and the Nagercoil Junction railway station.
-Nineteen trains halt on this station which has one platform and is in the Thiruvananthapuram division of the Southern Railway zone.
+Nineteen trains halt on this station which has one platform.
 The station is in proximity to Vadasery bus stand and Vetturnimadam.
+Recently, this station handles most of the trains passing through Nagercoil as, the trains can avoid loco reversal and rake reversal in Nagercoil Junction railway station and can actually save time.

 Services

 19 trains halt at this station.